Welcome to School

 Adopt a School

-Adopting a school is much more impactful than adopting a schoolchild in need.
+Adopting a school is much more impactful than adopting a few schoolchildren.
 New Mercy Care Schools are supporting orphans, vulnerable, and less fortune children of Mathare slums in Nairobi, Kenya by providing them basic needs in terms of education, food, and medicine.

 Create a Legacy - Namesake for Major Donor